satadrudas/Photonic_Ising_chip/Lumerical_files/README.md

-I used Lumerical INTERCONNECT to do some preliminary simulations.
+I used Lumerical INTERCONNECT to do some preliminary simulations.<br/>

+For linear drivers, check the [desmos graph](https://www.desmos.com/calculator/af8jm82iia)

 The circuit is driven by a Lumerical INTERCONNECT python co-simulation module.